-- Please take off the bra and use a pair of scissors to cut the fabric where you have marked it carefully.
+- Please take off the bra.
+Then, use a pair of scissors to cut the fabric where you have marked it carefully.
 Start with minor cuts, and slowly increase the opening size until the flange fits comfortably.

 - Once you have cut the openings, use a needle and thread or sewing machine to sew around the edges of the opening to prevent the fabric from fraying.
-Ensure that the fabric around the opening is smooth and not bunched up, as this can cause discomfort during pumping.
+Ensure that the fabric around the opening is smooth and not bunched up, which can cause discomfort during pumping.

 - If desired, you can add bra hooks and eyes to the back of the bra for easy on-and-off access.
 Sew them onto the bra at the appropriate location, following the manufacturer’s instructions.